Iamkemical/ServerlessWebAPI/README.md

 # ServerlessWebAPI
-An AWS Severless Web API built using Lambda.
+An AWS Serverless Web API built using Lambda.